ajeetyadav4/House-Property-Sales-Analysis/README.md

 The dataset is composed of 5 colums and 29550 row.
 It includes the following variables:

-Datesold: The date when an owner sold the house to a buyer.
+-Datesold: The date when an owner sold the house to a buyer.
-Postcode: 4 digit postcode of the suburb where the owner sold the property
+-Postcode: 4 digit postcode of the suburb where the owner sold the property
-Price: Price for which the owner sold the property.
+-Price: Price for which the owner sold the property.
-Bedrooms: Number of bedrooms.
+-Bedrooms: Number of bedrooms.

 We are going to find the answers to questions like: